 - If the Default User Name has a blank Password, this option will only work once the next time you turn on the system, the Name / Password Logon screen will appear.
-A Password must be entered to ensure proper operation of the Automatic Logon. - There are a few options for the Automatic Logon when the Keyboard Logon is enabled.
-See Configure Secure Logon . - You must have Administrator Rights to update the system with any changes.
+A Password must be entered to ensure proper operation of the Automatic Logon. - You must have Administrator Rights to update the system with any changes.